nengberg/ScreenshotSaaS/README.md

 No load balancer is used in this example application for simplicity.
 In a real world scenario nginx or any other good load balancer should be used to handle load properly.

 The message queue implementation of RabbitMQ is really simplified, just to examplify decoupling between the services and make them autonomous and subject for scaling.
 In a real world scenario this should be configured using multiple nodes to form a cluster.
+That will ensure high availability of queues and increase the throughput.
 Resiliency of connection and retries for messages should also be implemented.

 In the API when requesting the screenshots the response is not very optimized now.
-Several improvements could be done here such as filtering and pagination.
+Several improvements could be done hereg such as filtering and pagination.